maplibre/maplibre-native/design-proposals/2022-10-27-rendering-modularization.md

 #### PR 5: Optimization Pass

 This PR is here to address areas we may have made slower or bigger in the process of doing our work.
-Our goals is to not make things worse, so this is the pass where we try to fix where we did.
+Our goal is to not make things worse, so this is the pass where we try to fix where we did.

 Sections covered:
 * Optimization